-- 1. The study area is an approximately one-quarter mile buffer from the existing centerline of the roadway.
-It includes the various ramps associated with the interchanges. - 2.
-The APE for the Cultural Resources assessment is a 100-foot buffer on either side of I-30 and I-40 from the existing ROW. - 3.
-Schools and places of worship have been identified for informational purposes and are not considered constraints.
+1. The study area is an approximately one-quarter mile buffer from the existing centerline of the roadway.
+It includes the various ramps associated with the interchanges.
+2. The APE for the Cultural Resources assessment is a 100-foot buffer on either side of I-30 and I-40 ges and structures within the project area are ing sites for migratory birds.

+3. Schools and places of worship have been identified for informational purposes and are not considered constraints.
 However, they are included in this table given the importance that both play within the local community.
 Accordingly, it is a goal that impacts to these locations be avoided and/or minimized whenever possible.